schwitters/swmodelreader/README.md

 Warning : The component is broken.
-Feel free to a fix
+Feel free to send a fix

 swmodelreader
 =============